 Buying privately often means a better deal for both buyer and seller, as you can deal directly and negotiate on price, and neither party pays more or receives less than the other party.
 Sellers get to keep 100% of the selling price, not receiving less than the buyer has actually paid.
 Buyers don’t pay a penny more than the selling price, not paying an amount inflated by dealer commission.

 Buying privately though is a bit more involved than buying from a dealer or the DVLA, as you’ll need to handle the monetary side of things as well as transferring ownership of the registration.
 For that reason, we will detail the end-to-end process below.

 If using a site like eBay, you can of course use the buy it now or bidding functions to make a purchase, however, if you have found a number plate you want on another selling site such as Plate-Trader, you can get in touch with the seller directly using the contact form on our website and hopefully come to a deal.

-Once you have agreed a price, you now need to complete the sale.
+Once you have agreed a price, you now need to complete the purchase.

 With the payment completed, you now need to transfer the registration.